1. Fisherman Call

 Reference : http://www.benjerry.jp/senkyo

-Tokyu hands, a Japanese variety store, collaborated with Kingjim, a stationary company.
-Tokyu hands were sent an image of a clipboard, designed by a fan, with the Tokyu hands logo on it.
-The Tokyu hands twitter account suddenly tweeted Kingjim and ask them if they wanted to make it.
-Kingjim were happy to take part and a little fun online became a collaboration between the two companies offline.
+Tokyu Hands, a Japanese variety store, collaborated with Kingjim, a stationary company.
+Tokyu Hands were sent an image of a clipboard designed by a fan, with the Tokyu Hands logo on it.
+The Tokyu Hands twitter account suddenly tweeted Kingjim and ask them if they wanted to make it.
+Kingjim was happy to take part, and a little fun online became a collaboration between the two companies offline.
 The clipboard made by Kingjim was sold in Tokyu hands as a limited edition.

 Reference: http://adgang.jp/2014/08/71048.html